-Black box testing is also referred to as specification based testing.
+Black box testing is also referred to as specification-based testing.
 It involves performing testing based on the specification of the system under test.
-The knowledge of the internal architecture and coding is not required in black box testing.
+Unlike white-box testing, the knowledge of the internal architecture and the application code is not required in black-box testing.

-Black box testing is the type of testing in which an application is tested based on its requirements specifications without the need of knowledge of its internal architecture.
+Black box testing is the type of testing in which an application is tested based on its requirements specifications without the need for knowledge of its internal architecture.

 - It tests both functional as well as non-functional requirements of the application.